-Relative Insight has pioneered a new approach to market research: text analysis powered by comparison.
-Our comparative technology uses natural language processing to analyse two or more language data sets to uncover the linguistic differences and similarities between them, enabling you to understand what makes a brand, audience or organisation distinct.
+Relative Insight has pioneered a new approach to market research: text analytics powered by comparison.
+Our comparative technology uses natural language processing to analyze two or more language data sets to uncover the linguistic differences and similarities between them, enabling you to understand what makes a brand, audience or organization distinct.

-However, for insights professionals this concept of comparison represents a departure from how research is typically done and an obvious comparison doesn’t always spring to mind.
+However, for insights professionals this concept of comparative analysis represents a departure from how research is typically done and an obvious comparison doesn’t always spring to mind.
 A common question that we hear from prospects is: How can I run comparisons when I have nothing to compare against?

 But let me stop you right there.
 You will always have something to compare.
 Think of it this way: every single day, we make hundreds if not thousands of unconscious comparisons.
 From what to buy at the supermarket, to comparing ourselves against our colleagues and friends.
 The point being, we use comparison to benchmark all the time.

 So, you say you have nothing to compare against?
 Let’s see…

 Comparative analysis can help you tap into the full potential of your data.
 If you’re thinking about how you could use comparison as a means of analysis, firstly ask yourself what are the burning business questions you need answers to.
 To get the ball rolling, consider the following:

 - How are people discussing your brand and/or your competitors?

 - How do consumers discuss a topic, product or service?

 - How does an audience talk – generations, locations, genders?